Judah ben Saul ibn Tibbon

 Judah ben Saul ibn Tibbon (1120 – after 1190) was a translator and physician.

-Born in Granada, he left Spain in 1150, probably on account of persecution by the Almohades, and went to Lunel in southern France.
+Born in Granada, he left Spain in 1150, and went to Lunel in southern France.
 Benjamin of Tudela mentions him as a physician there in 1160.
 He died around 1190, in Marseille, France.

 Judah lived on terms of intimacy with Meshullam ben Jacob and with Meshullam's two sons, Asher and Aaron, whom in his will he recommends as friends to his only son, Samuel.
 He was also a close friend of Abraham ben David of Posquières and of Zerahiah ha-Levi, the latter of whom he freely recognized as a greater scholar than himself, and whose son he also wished to have as a friend for his own son.
 He had two daughters whose marriage caused him much anxiety.

 Translations

 Judah's works include the translation into Hebrew of the following: